Chalarangelo/30-seconds-of-code/snippets/FileDrop.md

 ---
 title: FileDrop
-tags: components,input,state,effect,event,intermediate
+tags: components,input,state,effect,event,advanced
 ---

 Renders a file drag and drop component for a single file.

-- Create a ref called `dropRef` for this component.
+- Create a ref, called `dropRef` and bind it to the component's wrapper.
-- Use the `React.useState()` hook to create the `drag` and `filename` variables, initialized to `false` and `''` respectively.
+- Use the `useState()` hook to create the `drag` and `filename` variables, initialized to `false` and `''` respectively.
-  The variables `dragCounter` and `drag` are used to determine if a file is being dragged, while `filename` is used to store the dropped file's name.
+- The variables `dragCounter` and `drag` are used to determine if a file is being dragged, while `filename` is used to store the dropped file's name.
-- Create the `handleDrag`, `handleDragIn`, `handleDragOut` and `handleDrop` methods to handle drag and drop functionality, bind them to the component's context.
+- Create the `handleDrag`, `handleDragIn`, `handleDragOut` and `handleDrop` methods to handle drag and drop functionality.
-- Each of the methods will handle a specific event, the listeners for which are created and removed in the `React.useEffect()` hook and its attached `cleanup()` method.
 - `handleDrag` prevents the browser from opening the dragged file, `handleDragIn` and `handleDragOut` handle the dragged file entering and exiting the component, while `handleDrop` handles the file being dropped and passes it to `onDrop`.
-- Return an appropriately styled `<div>` and use `drag` and `filename` to determine its contents and style.
-- Finally, bind the `ref` of the created `<div>` to `dropRef`.
+- Use the `useEffect()` hook to handle each of the drag and drop events using the previously created methods.

 ```css
 .filedrop {